 Well fast-forward a decade.
 Recently I’ve been making a new line of Rustic Beads and Components and sometimes I want to drill holes after baking rather than embedding connector wires.
 So I bit the bullet and spent the money to buy this incredible little Micro Drill set.
 I couldn’t be happier.
 In fact, it exceeds my wildest expectations.
 I’ve been happily drilling tiny holes through the middle of beads with no trouble at all.
 I can even drill a hole all the way through a flat focal bead, crosswise!

 There are a variety of sources for these drill sets.
-I purchased mine through Polymer Clay Express.
+I purchased mine through Polymer Clay Express, although it appears they no longer carry it.
+A similar one can be found here on Amazon.
 Another source is eHobbyTools.com.
 I paid about $13 for mine.

 My pin vise is about 5″ long and the bits are conveniently stored inside.
 To use it, unscrew the knurled collar, remove the brass collet, and dump out the bits.
 (Yours may also have a knurled cap on the opposite end that reveals the stored bits.)
 But be careful, some of them are very tiny!
 The smallest is about the size of a sewing pin.
 Choose the bit you want, put the rest of the bits back inside the pin vise, put the collet back in the top, and replace the knurled collar.
 As you begin to tighten the knurled collar, it will put pressure on the collet and begin to tighten down.
 Put your drill bit into the collet, taking care to center it, and then finish tightening down the collar.
 You now have a hand-powered micro drill!